Minimally Invasive Laminotomy Mission Viejo, CA (Orange County)

 Board-certified neurosurgeon Alexander Taghva, M.D., F.A.A.N.S., is proud to offer minimally invasive laminotomy surgery in Orange County for patients suffering from chronic spinal pain.
 For more information, please call now to schedule your appointment in our Mission Viejo office:

 Board-certified neurosurgeon Alexander Taghva, M.D., F.A.A.N.S., is proud to offer minimally invasive laminotomy surgery in Orange County for patients suffering from chronic spinal pain.
 Many of his now pain-free patients once experienced various levels of intense back pain throughout their lives.
 Dr. Taghva routinely recommends alternative options for back pain like minimally invasive surgery (MIS) to improve a patient’s quality of life.
-Cutting-edge treatments like minimally invasive laminotomy address chronic pain caused by lumbar spinal stenosis, herniated discs, spinal compression, and more.
+Cutting-edge treatments like minimally invasive laminotomy address chronic pain caused by lumbar spinal stenosis, herniated discs, a damaged disc, spinal compression, and more.

 - What is Minimally Invasive Laminotomy?